KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 ## Your clever solutions

 [Giulia Alfonsi](http://codepen.io/electric_g/pen/tyAcn), [Lokesh Suthar](http://codepen.io/magnus16/pen/sadEg), [One div](http://codepen.io/onediv/pen/Krypb), [mh-nichts](http://codepen.io/mh-nichts/pen/Giokl) and [Hugo Darby-Brown](http://codepen.io/hugo/pen/mIvfz) made it either with borders or box-shadows.
 Some of them did use `calc` for positioning/sizing although that wasn't necessary.
-Good job guys.
+Good job people.

 [Rafał Krupiński](http://codepen.io/rkrupinski/pen/psrBm) came up with a solution using radial-gradients.
 Even better, he used `calc` **in** the radial-gradients declaration to keep things fluid.
 You've to admit that's clever.
 His solution is probably the one involving the lowest amount of code, at the price of browser support though.
 Anyway, congratulations Rafał!